Stillman Pond: Faithful flight: Winter Quarters tragedy & Mormon trek West

+The deaths of four additional Pond children also occurred after the family's October 16 arrival at the Nebraska encampment, with three of the Ponds' daughters all dying within one five-day period alone--also as a result of illness.
+This was recorded in the journals of pioneers Horace K. Whitney and Helen Mar Kimball Whitney:

 'On Wednesday, the 2nd of December 1846, Laura Jane Pond, age 14 years, ... died of chills and fever.'
 Two days later on 'Friday, the 4th of December 1846, Harriet M. Pond, age 11 years, ... died with chills.'
-Three days later, 'Monday, the 7th of December, 1846, Abigail A. Pond, age 18 years [and a plural bride of Presiding Bishop Newell K. Whitney] ... died with chills.'
+Three days later, 'Monday, the 7th of December, 1846, Abigail A. Pond, age 18 years [and a plural bride of Presiding Bishop Newel K. Whitney] ... died with chills.'
 Just five weeks later, 'Friday, the 15th of January, 1847, Lyman Pond, age 6 years, ... died with chills and fever.'

 Ursula Billings Hastings Haskell, fellow 'Camp of Israel' saint, and friend of the Pond family from their New Salem days together (and whose housekeeper-daughter Irene had boarded in an apartment in Stillman's Nauvoo home), later wrote in a letter: 'I suppose you have heard of the deaths in Brother Ponds family.
 The children are all dead but Elizabeth and Loenza.'
 Sister Haskell then explained in her letter that the family became ill before arriving at Winter Quarters when Brother Pond paused to earn some money for his family's survival in an unhealthy location, 'a very sickly town' out of the way.
 'Lowell died before they arrived, the rest lived to get here and then dropped away one after another.
 Sister Pond has not recovered and I fear she never will.'

-All of the marked Pond siblings perished over an 8-month period in the unforgiving elements of their harsh environs, including, finally, on May 17, 1847, a grief-stricken Maria herself (who, though weakened by malaria, was ultimately overcome by 'consumption' or tuberculosis).
-And Stillman, once more a widower, unspeakably grieved for each and every one.
+All of the marked Pond siblings died over an 8-month period in the harsh conditions of their environment, including, finally, on May 17, 1847, Maria herself (who, though weakened by malaria, ultimately died of 'consumption' or tuberculosis).
+And Stillman, once more a widower, grieved for each of them.
 On too-frequent occasion, moreover, he found himself straddling the threshold of death.
-But 'the fire of the New Covenant' burned brightly in Stillman's soul, and it was that which, after leaving the Missouri River encampment on June 17, gave him the strength to press on to the mountains of the West, where he knew he would find the Zion that God had prepared for His saints.
+But 'the fire of the New Covenant' remained a strong motivating force for stillman, and it was that which, after leaving the Missouri River encampment on June 17, gave him the strength to continue to the mountains of the West, where he believed he would find the Zion that God had prepared for His saints.